-In 2018, members of the Respect.
+In Session 2, 2018, members of the Respect.
 Now.
-Always. team are running an exciting pilot project titled Partnerships.
+Always. team facilitated an exciting pilot project titled Partnerships.
 Now.
 Always. ("Partnerships"), funded by the 2018 LEAP Partnership Engagement Grant Scheme that is overseen strategically by Professor Sean Brawley, the Interim Pro Vice-Chancellor (Programs and Pathways).

 What is Partnerships all about?

 Partnerships employs a peer-engaged approach to sexual violence prevention education at Macquarie.
 It has two key aims: